sayhan2/Recommender/README.md

 ## Overview
-The purpose of this project is to create accurate movie or TV show recommendations on a platform that allows users to collaborate with each other.
+The purpose of this project is to create accurate movie and TV show recommendations on a platform that allows users to collaborate with each other.
 This solves the problem of users not having shows or movies to watch and provides personalized recommendations based on their interests.

 ## Features